MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 25. Click **OK** to close the Task Sequence Editor.

 > [!NOTE]
 > On Windows 10 1903 and 1909, the **AutopilotConfigurationFile.json** is deleted by the **Prepare Windows for Capture** step.
-See [Windows Autopilot - known issues](known-issues.md) for more information and a workaround.
+For more information and a workaround, see [Windows Autopilot - known issues](known-issues.md).

 ### Deploy Content to Distribution Points